ashhhlynn/ramen-shop-app/README.md

-# ramen-shop-app
+# Yume

-Ramen Shop App:
+<h2>About</h2>

-Ramen Shop App is a mock ramen restaurant ordering application.
-The app is built with a RailsAPI and a JS front end.
+Yume is a mock Japanese restaurant ordering Single Page Application.
+The app is built with a Rails API and a JavaSript front end.
+A user can view menus by category, add and remove menu items from a shopping cart, and submit orders.

-Installation:
+<h2>Tech Stack</h2>

+- Ruby on Rails as an API
+- Active Record
+- Postgres database
+- JavaScript

+<h2>Installation</h2>

-Fork and clone both repos, ramen-shop-back and ramen-shop-front.
+Fork and clone both repos: ramen-shop-back and ramen-shop-front.

 Cd into the backend
 - Bundle install